5.2. Securing Node Communication in the Storage Cluster¶

 vstorage make-cscommand when you create the chunk server:

 # vstorage make-cs -r CS-Directory -a Custom-IP-Address

 A custom IP address must belong to the BackNet not to compromise your cluster security.

-You mount the cluster on the client:
+Mount the cluster on the client:

 # vstorage-mount -c Cluster-Name Mount-Directory